apoorv2904/Setting-up-Amazon-EC2-for-Deep-Learning/README.md

   https://developer.nvidia.com/cudnn
   1. Register and click download
   2. Right cuDNN v4 Library for Linux click and click copy link address
-  3. Now there are 2 options either download file to your local machine and then upload to S3 and download from S3 and run next commands or to download directly to the ec2 machine follow the steps Download dataset from kaggle and use the cookies.txt generated in the cudnn download link page
+  3. Now there are 2 options either download file to your local machine and then upload to S3 and download from S3 and run next commands or to download directly to the ec2 machine follow the steps in Download dataset from kaggle (next section long term helpful ) and use the cookies.txt generated in the cudnn download link page
   4. copy cookies.txt (on nvdia link page ) to the ec2 machine and run

     mkdir data